Deadline: January 19, 2018 for first round consideration.Overview

 - To provide deserving students the opportunity for a Barrie education that may otherwise be unobtainable for them, and

 - To foster the school’s commitment to maintaining a student body that reflects economic diversity.

-No type of merit aid is awarded as all financial aid awards are based on demonstrated financial need.
+Barrie offers tuition assistance based on financial need, the number of applicants, and availability of funds to new and returning families.
 In order to financially assist as many families as possible, the school grants awards based on a percentage of full need.